Bloodlist 2019 Top 3

 Tracee Beebe is an award-winning screenwriter whose stories focus on damaged characters and their relationships with each other.
-Her passion is writing "horror with heart" - genre fair with an underlying message.
+Her passion is writing "horror with heart" - character driven genre fair with an underlying message.

 Tracee's award winning script, GOODBYE SIRENA, was an official selection of the 2018 Austin Film Festival (an Oscar's qualifier) and her most recent horror short, DATE FROM HELL is starting to make the festival rounds to great critical acclaim.